Sydney to Cairns Experience

 - Snorkel on the Great Barrier Reef

 - Set sail around the dazzling Whitsunday Islands

 Fly out to the East Coast of Australia for 21 fantastic days of adventures.
-Cruise around in a 4x4 on Fraser Island and experience the boho atmosphere of Surfers Paradise and Byron Bay.
+Cruise around in a 4x4 on K'gari (formerly known as Fraser Island) and experience the boho atmosphere of Surfers Paradise and Byron Bay.
 Swim with sea turtles and stingrays in the famous Great Barrier Reef and set sail around the incredibly beautiful Whitsunday Islands.
 Make lifelong friends, enjoy a jam-packed itinerary and hit the bar scene of bustling Brisbane.
 This is a once in a lifetime trip you will never forget!
 Australia is waiting for you!